mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 ### Testing out an extension

-Test an extension in Firefox by `cd`'ing into your extensions’s root directory and entering:
+Test an extension in Firefox by `cd`'ing into your extension’s root directory and entering:

 ```shell
 web-ext run